rukasakurai/github-copilot-tutorial/docs/workshop.md

 - Implement the interface IUserService in `UserService.cs` in the Services folder and add some comments so GitHub Copilot be able to generate the implementation for you.

-- Instruct Copilot to generate a List for Users and the Add and Get Methods using the list.
+- Instruct GitHub Copilot to generate a List for Users and the Add and Get Methods using the list.

 - Go to `Program.cs` a inject the `IUserService` before building the app.